5 Tips to Keep Your Dog Cool and Safe this Summer

-Whether you’re looking forward to spending summer with your own pets or your Rover dogs, it’s important to remember that summer comes with its own unique challenges, including overheating and dog escapes.
+Whether you’re looking forward to spending summer with your own pets or your Rover dogs, it’s important to remember summer comes with its own unique challenges, including overheating, pool safety, and dog escapes.
 Follow these tips to make sure your canine companions stay cool and close to home.

 Tip #1: Never leave a dog in a parked car